bluetayden/EasyLootHotkey/README.md

 Most of the time when you're looting in a dungeon, you don't need to pick up anything other than valuables and consumables from containers.
 So this hopefully covers most of those cases.

+**Note:** This script is only really meant to be used on containers with a small amount of items.
+It slows down considerably (or just breaks) if you're working with a lot of them.

 List of affected items:
 - Gold
 - Lockpicks